SceneDuGreene/circle_animation/README.md

     centroid_x = r2dot[0] ; centroid_y = r2dot[1] #centroid point
     centroid_path_x.append(r2dot[0]);centroid_path_y.append(r2dot[1]) #path
   ```
-   ***NOTE*** That in order to use this ANIMATE function, it is neccessary to initilize the objects that we want to plot
+   ***NOTE*** That in order to use this ANIMATE function, it is neccessary to initialize the objects that we want to plot
   ```Python
   #initialize empty plots
   object1, = ax.plot([], [], lw=2)